-The new Third Avenue Bridge over the railway in Mount Lawley will open to traffic after 4pm on Saturday, 14 May.
+The new Third Avenue Bridge over the railway in Mount Lawley officially opened to traffic on 14 May 2016.

-The new concrete Third Avenue Bridge has a single span of about 22 m.
-It has been built to meet current safety standards and has no weight restrictions.
+This new concrete bridge has a single span of approximately 22 m, has been built to meet current safety standards and has no weight restrictions.
 Twice as wide as the old timber bridge built in 1910, it includes a second lane eastbound to separate traffic turning left and right onto Whatley Crescent and improve traffic flow at peak periods.

 The cycle and pedestrian path along Whatley Crescent has also been rerouted through a new 30 m underpass.